rsksmart/RSKIPs/IPs/RSKIP138.md

 ### Signing the Transaction

 Signers do not sign exactly the same payload.
-Each signer signs the RLP of all the fields with the "signatures" field replaced by a tuple (chainId, signerIndex).
-The signerIndex is the index of this signer in the list of all signers.
+Each signer signs the RLP of all the fields with changes in the multiPurpose and singatureList fields.
+The signatureList field is replaced by the chainId, to mantain compatibility when signing.
+The signerIndex is added as the last element of the multiPurpose field.

+The following list shows how elements are packed for signing (changes in bold):

+1. multiPurpose = (version, ownerCount, nonceList, **signerIndex**)
+2. gasPrice
+3. gasLimit
+4. receiveAddress
+5. value
+6. data
+7. **chainId**
+8. empty
+9. empty

+The signerIndex is the index of this signer in the list of all signers, starting from zero.
 Note that all account owner signatures must be listed in a pre-defined order.
 The transaction will only be valid if each signature signs its correct position.
 This is to prevent that an attack where owner and enveloper signatures are exchanged by an attacker.

 ### Transaction Execution

 When the transaction is executed, all nonces must be checked.
 Any invalid nonce invalidates the transaction.
 Also all nonces must be incremented.
 If the transaction specifies an enveloper (by containing an additional nonce), then the transaction origin (msg.origin) will still point to the account address, as defined by the other signers public keys.
-However fees will be deducted from the last signer account.
-Also the gas reimbursement will be performed to this account.
+However fees will be deducted from the last signer account (the sponsor).
+Also the gas reimbursement will be performed to the sponsor account.

-It would be beneficial to have an opcode or precompile contract to obtain the address of the enveloper, if there is one.
+It would be beneficial to have an opcode or precompile contract to obtain the address of the sponsor.

 # **Copyright**